Positions

 By trading on our platforms, European consumers and businesses are given the opportunity to buy or sell used items, extending the lifespan of the product and giving it a new purpose.
 This is what we mean by empowering consumers participating in the circular economy.
 Our local dimension enables the transition to circular consumption in local communities throughout Europe.

-We contribute to the Digital Transformation
+the Digital Transformation

 Online classifieds promote economic inclusion, empowering both consumer and (small) business sellers.
 Our services allow private sellers to easily sell items they no longer need or want and allow buyers to save money by giving them access to millions of second-hand products, finding unique items and great deals.
 For small businesses and entrepreneurs we provide the opportunity to easily transition online in the way they choose and give them the platform and national reach to become successful, fostering economic growth in local communities.